Greg-Boggs/gregboggs.com/content/blog/2010-10-07-wordpress-images-wont-align.md

 tags:
   - WordPress
 ---
 WordPress relies on themes to allow users to align images and create captions.
-If your theme doesn&#8217;t support alignment or captions, you&#8217;ll find adding images to WordPress to be very frustrating.
+If your theme doesn't support alignment or captions, you'll find adding images to WordPress to be very frustrating.

-WordPress[ provides documentation][1] to fix this problem, but it&#8217;s requires that you edit your theme&#8217;s CSS file:
+WordPress[ provides documentation][1] to fix this problem, but it's requires that you edit your theme's CSS file:

 > .aligncenter, div.aligncenter {
 > display: block;